Kimono Rental in Tokyo: Your Ultimate Guide to Authentic Experiences in 2026

 12. How do I return the kimono?

-Return to the shop; staff help undress.
+Bring it back to the shop and the staff will help you undress.
 Late fees apply (¥2,000+).

 Conclusion: Step Into Tokyo’s Timeless Elegance